pluarant/pluarant.github.io/documentation/api/real-time-api/profiles.md

   - **address**, User address for user profile, NULL (or nil) otherwise

 ### setSelfProfile
-This is special profile to identify the `self` user.
+This is a special profile to identify the `self` user.

 It takes the following parameters: